snotskie/ttrpg/site/src/characters.md

     **⚡ Wired:** Your mind is quick and analytical, and you can see solutions to problems that are unimaginably complex.
 When you have sparks, they might take on a calculating or duplicative aspect.
 Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Head or Hurry, protect yourself for $+dc2$, as though you were Helped by your own mind palace.
 You also gain the "Ease of Focus" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

 !!! compat "Wisened Upgrade Options"
     If your starting Lifestyle was Wisened, you may upgrade your Lifestyle to Steadfast, Warry, or Compelling.
+If you do, you receive this upgrade at the end of the following session.

     **🪬 Steadfast:** Your wise steadiness and alertness have made you adept at warding off harm and protecting your loved ones.
 When you have sparks, they might take on a firm or dispelling aspect.
 Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using Head or Home, protect yourself for $+dc2$, as though you were Helped by your care for others.
 You also gain the "Epic Awkwardness" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.